Kick in the Eye

 Nicola Tyson's large-scale, colorful paintings are at once elegantly beautiful and grotesque, psychological portraits of the unconscious and manipulations of bodily form.
 Graham Durward presents a series of new paintings that are based on found photographs of men cruising the Internet or of burning incense.
 They are simultaneously analytic and poetic and express solitude and desire through implied connection.
 Franklin Preston calls his paintings portraits of the psyche; they employ minimal, layered elements to suggest stages of psychic isolation.
 Stephen Irwin is represented by a series of vintage porn magazine pages, which he manipulated by rubbing parts of the image away, leaving a more suggestive and expansive erotic landscape.

-Paul Lee and Alexandra Gorczynski’s video works use hand-made techniques to explore the self-construction of identities through relationality.
-Scott Treleaven’s Last 7 Words is a quiet video portrait of pandrogynous artist Genesis Breyer P-Orridge, and his intimate portal photographs illustrate a blurred sense of longing while looking.
+Paul Lee's video work uses hand-made techniques to explore the self-construction of identities through relationality, and Alexandra Gorczynski's self-portrait questions formation of identity in relation to history and digital culture.
+Scott Treleaven's Last 7 Words is a quiet video portrait of pandrogynous artist Genesis Breyer P-Orridge, and his intimate portal photographs illustrate a blurred sense of longing while looking.

 Matthew Savitsky's sculptural installation represents an absent body in play with the viewer, making reference to sex and obsession.
 Marc Swanson's drawings literalize the complexities of exchanged glances, and his sculptural/photo work recalls a cinematic space of desire and identification.
 Artist duo Lovett/Codagnone, through their performance on opening night and resulting sound piece and installation, question ideas of coupling and explore the dissolution and/or fusing of individual egos.